 Concepts

-Cloud Temple's IaaS (Infrastructure as a Service) offering is designed to meet the critical needs of business continuity and disaster recovery, with a particular focus on demanding sectors such as industry, banking, and insurance.
+Cloud Temple's IaaS (Infrastructure As A Service) offering is designed to meet critical business continuity and disaster recovery needs, with a particular focus on demanding sectors such as industry, banking, and insurance.
 Built on cutting-edge technologies, this infrastructure ensures maximum availability and optimal performance for your critical workloads.

-Cloud Temple's IaaS platform is built on internationally recognized technology partners:
+Cloud Temple's IaaS platform relies on internationally renowned technology partners:

 - Compute: CISCO UCS.